joaomelo/balance/README.md

 The code spread in those folders takes advantage of the JavaScript thriving open source ecosystem.
 [React](https://reactjs.org/), [Material-UI](https://material-ui.com/) and [Chart.js](https://www.chartjs.org/) are the UI backbone.
 [RxJS](https://rxjs.dev/) supports the state management.
 [Playwright](https://playwright.dev/) and [Jest](https://jestjs.io/) enable unit and e2e testing.
 The [package.json](package.json) file lists the many others libraries I was fortune to have access to.

-To support the development effort we have both unit and e2e tests.
-To run all the tests in watch mode, just type `npm test`.
+Finally, To support the development effort we have both unit and e2e tests.
+Type `npm t` to run all of those tests in watch mode.

-The project uses [Jest](https://jestjs.io/) for testing.
-By executing `npm start`, you turn on tests in watch mode and can begin coding.
-It is easy to focus on a particular module applying file patterns through Jest CLI options.

-But be aware these tests don't massage the final serverless functions.
-These functions are tiny and take care only of putting together dependencies.
-Nevertheless, If you want to run them locally, type the command `npm run shell`.

-The [shell interface](https://firebase.google.com/docs/functions/local-shell) enables local interactive invoke of Firebase functions from the command line.

 # Wrapping up
 _What to expect?_